What is Low-Code Development & Why is it Important?

 What is an example of low-code development?

-A great example of low-code development is using Microsoft Power Apps to create a custom internal app for tracking employee tasks.
+A great example of low-code development is the use of Microsoft Power Apps to create a custom internal app for tracking employee tasks.
 With its drag-and-drop interface, built-in templates, and seamless integration with Excel or SharePoint, even non-developers can build and deploy fully functional apps without writing extensive code.

 Why is low-code important?